How to Choose the Best Bedding

 Down alternative pillows are similar to down without the feathers.
 They’re usually filled with synthetic fibers like polyester.

-Pros: For anyone who wants the texture of a down pillow without kicking up their allergies, this is a great choice.
+Pros: For anyone who wants the texture of a down pillow without the risk of a stuffy and sniffly nose, this is a great choice.
 It also has firmness options where down and feather pillows don’t.

 Cons: You have to be willing to compromise a little in terms of comfort.
 While down alternative is similar to down, you do miss out on the cloud-like feeling that down provides.